-In fact, studies indicate that 28% of U.S. adults have three or more chronic conditions and drive 67% of claim costs.* MedCost reaches out to those with at-risk and rising risk conditions requiring personalized nurse coaching and education.
+According to the CDC, chronic diseases are the leading drivers of the nation's $4.1 trillion in annual health care costs, and 4 in 10 adults in the US have two or more chronic conditions.* MedCost reaches out to those with at-risk and rising risk conditions requiring personalized nurse coaching and education.
 Common chronic conditions that put employees at risk include asthma, congestive heart failure, COPD, diabetes, high blood pressure and high cholesterol.
 MedCost also uses predictive analytics to help target and provide outreach to individuals as we enroll them into the appropriate care management program.
 By measuring risk score changes over time, we are able to track health improvements ensuring our interventions are effective.

 Personal Care Management (PCM) is individualized care designed to help create positive outcomes for those who are suffering from chronic conditions.
 Our nurse coaches use one-to-one collaborative conversation with targeted interventions to strengthen a person’s own motivation and commitment to change.
 Our nurses partner with individuals to ensure their conditions are well managed from the clinical perspective.
 But that's just part of the story.
 They also encourage participation in our wellness programs that focus on forming healthy habits needed for long-term behavior change.

 The goal of transitional care is to prevent avoidable hospital readmissions.
-Studies found that patients without timely primary care physician followup have readmission rates 10 times higher than those who do.* The transitional care provided by MedCost coordinates care among providers to ensure these care gaps do not occur.
+A study conducted by the University of Pennsylvania Perelman School of Medicine found that patients were nearly 70% less likely to be readmitted if they had a primary care physician follow-up visit within 30 days after discharge.* The transitional care provided by MedCost coordinates care among providers to help ensure these follow-up visits occur.

 MedCost transitional care nurses focus on providing pre- and post-admission counseling to individuals who have pre-planned surgeries.
 This care team will be with you throughout your transition from the hospital and will contact you within one business day of discharge to discuss medication, side effects, and signs and symptoms of complications, and ensure the follow-up appointment has been made.
 Transitional care post-admission counseling also is provided to those individuals with unplanned hospital admissions and a clinical condition with a higher likelihood for readmission.